 Create a new custom audience

 You can also create a new custom audience on the fly and then use this custom audience to add users to Facebook.
-Steps to create a new audience are as follows:
+The steps to create a new audience are as follows:

 1. To create a new audience, select button.